santiontanon/talesofpopolon/README.md

 You will need an MSX emulator to play the game on a PC, for example OpenMSX: http://openmsx.org

-Or you can play directly online (thanks to thf!): http://www.file-hunter.com/MSX/Top.html
+Or you can play directly online (thanks to tfh!): http://www.file-hunter.com/MSX/Top.html

 ## Introduction